June 19, 2024

 Icebreakers for Virtual Meetings

 Virtual events have become old hat for many of us now, so there's no reason why they can't be just as fun and engaging as in-person meetings—especially with these virtual icebreakers!
-These icebreaker ideas are perfect for bringing people together and breaking down barriers in online meetings, creating a more enjoyable and interactive experience for all attendees.
+These icebreaker ideas are perfect for bringing people together and breaking down barriers in online meetings, creating a more enjoyable and interactive event experience for all attendees.

 26. Virtual Background Challenge